 Taxes.
 Everyone knows them.
 Everyone hates them.
 Not only do you have to pay them, but you also have to figure out how to file them.
 With so many tax preparation services out there, are any of them even good?
 We’ll take an in-depth look at one of the most popular companies with this H&R Block review.

 Let’s face it.
 Filing taxes is hard.
 Nobody can keep up with the changing tax laws and tax code, and the forms are all different now.
-With Trump’s Tax Cuts and Job Act, we now have a smaller 1040 and these new schedules and tax forms to add to it.

 It’s all just a big mess.
 As a tax accountant working for a CPA firm, I can attest that CPAs and other paid tax preparers earn their fees year-round by spending all their time understanding these changes in time for tax season.